-The reef development ended in the Late P. rhenana conodont Zone of the upper Frasnian.
-At the Frasnian/Famennian boundary the reefs drowned and a uniform pelagic environment developed which lasted across the Devonian/Carboniferous boundary.
-During the Famennian the reddish, pinkish and greyish Pal Limestone was deposited followed by the Kronhof Lst. in the Tournaisian which both represent cephalopod-trilobite-ostracod-bearing wackestones.
+The reef development ended in the late P. rhenana conodont Zone of the Upper Frasnian.
+At the Frasnian/Famennian boundary the reefs drowned and a uniform pelagic environment developed which' lasted across the Devonian/Carboniferous boundary.
+During the Famennian the reddish, pinkish and greyish Pal Limestone was deposited followed by the Kronhof Limestone in the Tournaisian which both represent cephalopod-trilobite-ostracod-bearing wackestones.

 Northeast of facies belt 3 the almost carbonate-free facies 4 occurred attaining a thickness comparable to the cephalopod limestone facies.
 This siliciclastic facies comprises mainly black and greenish shales, siltstones and siliceous shales and massive and well bedded variegated cherts together named the Zollner Formation.
-It succeeded the Silurian to Lochkovian graptolite-bearing black Bischofalm Formation at the base of the Pragian and continued into the Lower Carboniferous.
-So far, in these rocks only a few conodont data from bedding planes and interbedded limestone lenses provide age assignements and hence pose some problems to infer the actual thickness of the Zollner Formation.
+It succeeded the Silurian to Lochkovian graptolite-bearing black Bischofalm Formation at the base of the Pragian and continued into the Early Carboniferous.
+So far, in these rocks only a few conodont data from bedding planes and interbedded limestone lenses provide age assignements and hence pose some problems to infer the actual thickness of the Zollner Formation (SCHÖNLAUB, 1985; HERZOG, 1988).

-For the Karawanken Alps G. RANTITSCH (1990) concluded an arrangement of reefs resembling present-days atolls as opposed to the Carnic Alps with its barrier-type reefs (L. H. KREUTZER 1990, 1992a).
+For the Karawanken Alps RANTITSCH (1990) concluded an arrangement of reefs resembling present-days atolls as opposed to the Carnic Alps with its barrier-type reefs (KREUT-ZER, 1990, 1992a).
 Depending on adequate subsidence the location of the reef core shifted spatially and temporarily during the Devonian.
 Differing from the Carnic Alps with its 150 m thick reefs of Givetian age, in the Karawanken Alps there are no good records from the Middle Devonian.
 In both areas, however, the reef development ended in the Frasnian when the former shallow sea subsided being followed by a drowning and erosion of the reefs.

-Similar to the Carnic Alps in the Karawanken Alps these shallow water deposits were also replaced by uniform pelagic goniatite and clymeniid limestones.
+Similar to the Carnic Alps these shallow water deposits in the Karawanken Alps were also replaced by uniform pelagic goniatite and clymeniid limestones.

-During the Devonian Period faunal exchange between the peri-Gondwanide microcontinents, including those possibly attached to northern Africa, and affinities to the equatorial warmwater realm in the vicinity of Baltica increased suggesting the continued approach of the Southern Alps towards lower latitudes.
-In particular, Lower Devonian brachiopods, corals, gastropods, trilobites and algae reflect close relationships with southern, central and western Europe but also to the Ural-Tienshan region as opposed to northern Africa (H. P. SCHÖNLAUB 1992, B. HUBMANN & A. FENNINGER 1993).
-In addition, equatorial gyres may have aided the distribution of several planctonic groups of organisms.
+During the Devonian period faunal exchange between the peri-Gondwanide microcontinents, including those possibly attached to northern Africa, and affinities to the equatorial warm-water realm in the vicinity of Baltica increased suggesting the continued approach of the Southern Alps towards lower latitudes.
+In particular, Lower Devonian brachiopods, corals, gastropods, trilobites and algae reflect close relationships with southern, central and western Europe but also with the Ural-Tienshan region as opposed to northern Africa (SCHÖNLAUB, 1992; HUBMANN and FENNINGER, 1993).
+In addition, equatorial gyres may have aided the distribution of several planktonic groups of organisms.